BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Implementation Evaluation

 \subsection{Cost Comparison}

-In \autoref{tab:costcomparisons}, we made a cost comparison of \name (using ECC) with OVN~\cite{McCorrySH17}, where we assumed two choices and 40 participants (the same as is used in~\cite{McCorrySH17}).
-We see that the total costs are comparable but \name improves $P_i$'s costs by $13.5\%$ and $VA$'s cost by $0.9\%$.
-We remark that the protocol used for vote casting in \name contains more operations than OVN but despite it, the costs are close to those of OVN.\footnote{To verify ZKP of membership for 1-out-of-$k$ choices, \name has to compute $5 \times k$ multiplications and $3\times k$ additions on the elliptic curve (i.e., 10 multiplications and 6 additions for $k=2$).
-In contrast, OVN has to compute only 8 multiplications and 5 additions for $k=2$.} Next, we found that OVN computes tally on-chain, which is an expensive option.
-In contrast, \name computes tally off-chain and $SC$ performs only verification of its correctness, which enables it to minimize costs.
-Another gas saving optimization of \name in contrast to OVN (as proposed by Hao et al.~\cite{HaoRZ10}) is that we do not require voters to submit ZKP of knowledge of $x_i$ in $g^{x_i}$ during the registration phase to $SC$ since $P_i$ may only lose by providing incorrect ephemeral public key $g^{x_i}$ -- she might lose the chance to vote and her deposit.
-Finally, we note that we consider the deployment costs of our $SC$ equal to 4.8M units of gas units; however, our $SC$ implementation contains a few auxiliary view-only functions for a pre-computation of modular inverses, with which, the deployment costs are increased to 7.67M due to code size of $SC$.
-Nevertheless, they can be off-chained and thus removed from $SC$.
+In \autoref{tab:costcomparisons}, we made a cost comparison of \name (using ECC) with OVN~\cite{McCorrySH17}, where we assumed two choices and 40 participants (the same setting as in~\cite{McCorrySH17}).
+We see that the total costs are similar but \name improves $P$'s costs by $13.5\%$ and $VA$'s cost by $0.9\%$ even though using more complex setting that allows 1-out-of-k voting.
+We also emphasize that the protocol used for vote casting in \name \textbf{contains more operations} than OVN but regardless of it, the costs are close to those of OVN, which is mostly caused by the proposed optimizations.\footnote{To verify 1-out-of-$k$ ZKP in vote casting, \name computes $5 \cdot k$ multiplications and $3 \cdot k$ additions on the elliptic curve -- i.e., 10 multiplications and 6 additions for $k=2$.
+In contrast, OVN computes only 8 multiplications and 5 additions for $k=2$.} Next, we found that OVN computes tally on-chain, which is an expensive option.
+In contrast, \name computes tally off-chain and $SC$ performs only verification of its correctness, which enables us to minimize the cost of this operation.
+Another gas saving optimization of \name in contrast to OVN (and Hao et al.~\cite{HaoRZ10}) is that we do not require voters to submit ZKP of knowledge of $x_i$ in $g^{x_i}$ during the registration phase to $SC$ since $P_i$ may only lose by providing incorrect ephemeral public key $g^{x_i}$ -- she might lose the chance to vote and her deposit.
+Finally, we note that we consider the deployment costs of our $SC$ equal to 4.8M units of gas; however, our $SC$ implementation contains a few auxiliary view-only functions for a pre-computation of modular inverses, with which, the deployment costs would increase to 7.67M due to code size.
+Nevertheless, these operations can be safely off-chained and we utilized them on-chain only for simplicity.